tsxoxo/portfolio-website/src/content/blog/implementing-utopia-design-system.md

 ### Steps

-Disclaimer: this is one workflow among many
+Disclaimer: this is one workflow among many.

 #### Alternatives

 [2 other guides](#the-other-guides) helped me come up with this workflow (meaning I stole a lot from them).
-They only cover parts of the whole while I'm trying to go from start to finish.
+They focus on parts of the whole while I'm trying to go from start to finish.
 But that also makes them shorter, which is what You might want.

-#### Choose sizes for min and max
+#### Choose widths for `min` and `max`

-No hard answers here, choose whatever is appropiate for your project.
+No hard answers here -- choose whatever is appropiate for your project.
 You're gonna hear this a lot.

-I left the defaults - `min`: 320px, `max`: 1024px.
+I read on [their blog](https://utopia.fyi/blog/designing-a-utopian-layout-grid/): _"(...) it makes sense to design the @min screens as small as is practically possible"_.
+And that made sense to me.

-320px used to be the size of phones for a long time(xxx), so the Utopia creators chose it as a reasonale starting point.
-To me it also seems like the lower end of viewport widths where I can read longer texts comfortably without it getting annoying?
+They go on to explain: basically, 320px is a small yet tested size, since that's how big phones used to be for a long time and y'all were doing fine.
+So the Utopia creators chose it as a reasonale starting point.
+I take it as a value meaning _somewhere around the lower end of viewport widths where I can read longer texts comfortably without it getting annoying_.

+For designing this site, I left the defaults - `min`: 320px, `max`: 1024px.
+Because I had enough things to worry about.

 But it's all about what You want to achieve and who You're designing for.

-#### Choose font sizes for the majority of text in your project
+#### Choose a body text size

 This is the _font size_ in the Utopia UI.
-I will also call it 'body text'.
+This represents the size of the majority of text in your project.

 You'll figure this out twice - once for `min` and once for `max`.
 Your body text will never get smaller than the `min`-font-size and never greater than the `max`-font-size.

-##### Figuring it out

-One way to do it is to go into Figma and create a frame with a width of your `min`.
+Here's kind of how I did it:

+1. Create a `min` frame in Figma.
 I chose a device from the list that had a width close to my `min` then scaled it proportionally to the right width.
 That way I had a frame with proportions close to an actual screen.

-You can jump in and just make a lo/mid/hi-fi wireframe of whatever it is your making.
-The goal is just to figure out the base font size.
-Then later after generating your type and spacing scales you'll make a new frame and basically do a utopia redesign - consistently applying your scales and maybe even using a utopia grid.
+2. Design a wireframe of your thing.
+The goal is just to figure out the body font size.
+Start accepting that You'll be re-making and re-deciding this again. -- Later after generating your type and spacing scales You'll make a new frame and basically do a Utopia redesign -- consistently applying your scales and maybe even using a Utopia grid.

-Don't worry too much about headings, subheadings and any other text - you'll deal with those later and they will be allowed to get bigger or smaller than the base text size.
-This is just about figuring out the size for the biggest chunks of text in your project.

-NOTES
-redundant, over-explainy. accept the prerequisite: reader should know about utopia.
-OR explain utopia at the start
+3. Do steps 1 and 2 for `max`

-#### Choose a type scale
+#### Choose a `type scale`

-Since Utopia uses a modular type scale(xxx), you'll just have to pick a number here.
-Plug in different ratios into the UI, look at the output below and keep doing this until You find one tht fits your needs.
+Plug in ratios into the Utopia UI and look at the output below until You find one that fits your needs.

 You'll also be doing this twice and You might go for two different ratios - a mild one for smaller screens and a sharper one for bigger ones.
 This way you'll have proportionally bigger text for things like headings etc.

+Here's what I did.
+This was me handling a specific problem, but maybe it can give an idea of an approach:

+1. Design or continue designing a wireframe to include some bigger headings.
+I did this with a specific consideration: I had a big chunky hero text that I wanted to stay on a single line.
+So I made my hero-heading as big as possible without wrapping and paid attention to the font size.
+This piece of text is what I focused on and decided to choose my scale ratio around it.

+2. Try out some scale ratios until one of them generates a scale or a scale-degree that fits your specific needs.
+In my case I was looking for a scale that generated a font size pretty close to what I had given my hero-heading in step 1.
+And that font size had to be several scales up the ladder, since I needed room for other, smaller headings.

-You might even take some of the generated numbers and plug them into your wireframes to see how they fit in.
+The dirty reality was me just taking the generated numbers and applying them to my headings in Figma to see how they fit in.
+And playing with font-weight on top of that.
-(I did that)

-In my case I wanted my current hero-text 'Hi, I'm Tom!' to be as large as possible without breaking line.
-So I played around with various scales until I got a value that just about fit in.

-If you're anything like me, you will likely iterate on this - aka realize it doesnt work, slap your forehead (optional) and do it again.
-In short: there's no need to get it perfect the first time.
-For example, I changed the spacing around the hero text a few timesas well as the copy itself.
+NOTES

+-   is this a possible alternative? -- instead of using the utopia website to generate type scales and manually copy-pasting them into figma, use the utopia figma plugin?

 #### Go to Figma and run the utopia plugin